Tharbouch/Movie-explorer/README.md

 4. Open the application in your browser at `http://localhost:5173`.

+## Known Limitations

+Image Loading Performance: Since the API doesn't offer limit and pagination parameters, pagination is implemented on the frontend.
+This may cause performance issues with image loading, especially when browsing large collections of movies.

 ## Build for Production

 To build the project for production, run: